emacs-ng/emacs-ng/docs/handbook/build.md

 In the init_syms of a crate, we can find the lisp globals.

-Files that have `include!` macro calls at the end will have an exports file that is located in the `out` directory of a crate.
+Files that have `include!` macro calls at the end have an exports file that is located in the `out` directory of a crate.

 Example: